JetBrains/kotlin-web-site/pages/docs/reference/scope-functions.md

     //processNonNullString(str)       // compilation error: str can be null val length = str?.let {
         println("let() called on $it")
-        processNonNullString(it)      // OK: the function is called only on non-nulls it.length
+        processNonNullString(it)      // OK: 'it' is not null inside '?.let { }'
+        it.length
     }
 //sampleEnd